unicode-org/cldr/docs/ldml/tr35-keyboards.md

 ### 5.13 <a name="Element_row" href="#Element_row">Element: row</a>

 A `row` element describes the keys that are present in the row of a keyboard. `row` elements are ordered within a `layout` element with the top visual row being stored first.
-The row element introduces the `keyId` which may be an `ISOKey` or a s`pecialKey`.
+The row element introduces the `keyId` which may be an `ISOKey` or a `specialKey`.
 More formally:

 ```
 keyId = ISOKey | specialKey